Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 The game will be level-based with deaths restarting the player at level 1.
 Nothing will be carried over between attempts.
-The player will have the same starting conditions every time and only by gaining experience will they be able to progress further down.
+The player will have the same starting conditions every time and only by gaining experience will they be able to progress further.

 The game will be built with quick-restarts in mind.
 The game will be tuned to be more difficult than average and feature a online leaderboard where other users can compete for the fastest time!